 They want to focus on craft cannabis.
 Craft cannabis refers to superior-quality cannabis produced in small batches.
 Growing methods in craft cannabis utilize minimal natural resources, making it environmentally friendly to grow.
-Careful cultivation techniques, including hand harvesting which distinguishes artisanal craft cannabis.
+Careful cultivation techniques, including hand harvesting, distinguishes artisanal craft cannabis.

-It is in stark contrast to cannabis sold by cannabis corporations that are Multi-State Operators (MSOs) who largely produce what connoisseurs consider sub-par products.
+It starkly contrasts to cannabis sold by cannabis corporations that are Multi-State Operators (MSOs) who largely produce what connoisseurs consider sub-par products.

 Building on Passion